ravique/words-finder/README.md

-# Project Title
+# Words Finder

 Script for static code analysis.
-Search for different parts of speech in function names in .py files.
+Search for different parts of speech in function names, class or variable names in .py files.
+In this version or script you can search for verbs (base form take) and nouns (singular).
+You can search in multiple local directories and git repositories (script downloads them into /repo folder).
+You can get reports to console, csv or json files.

 ## Getting Started